 Thank you for your trust and patience

-We would like to take this opportunity to thank you all for your continued trust and patience during this difficult time.
+We would like to take this opportunity to thank you all for your continuous support, trust and patience during this difficult time.

-We are very much looking forward to welcoming you all back to our practices and we are doing everything in our power to ensure your safety, security and comfort at your next appointment.
+We look forward to safely welcoming you all back to our practices and we are doing everything in our power to ensure your safety, security and comfort at your next appointment.

-Please contact us immediately if you would like any further information about the health and safety measures we have implemented, or to discuss your next appointment.
+We are open for both regular appointments and emergency appointments.
+Please contact us if you would like any further information about the health and safety measures we have implemented, or to discuss your next appointment.

 More on visiting the dentist in COVID-19